-3.6 If licence or other authorisation fees are payable for the use of radio frequency spectrum, how are these applied and calculated?
+3.4 If licence or other authorisation fees are payable for the use of radio frequency spectrum, how are these applied and calculated?

-Spectrum fees are calculated according to a methodology adopted by law, and vary in accordance with the quantity of spectrum held by the entity in question.
+Spectrum fees are calculated according to a methodology adopted by law, and vary in accordance with the quantity of spectrum held by the entity in question (for instance, the spectrum fee for mobile services is 60,000€ per MHz).
 Such methodology is aimed at promoting a more effective and efficient use of spectrum.